 While all exercise raises cortisol, this stress hormone can work for or against you depending on what you’re doing.

 “Cortisol is the Jekyll-and-Hyde hormone because it can be your best friend or worst enemy when it comes to fat loss,” says Dr. Jade Teta, co-author of The Metabolic Effect Diet.
 “Long-duration cardiovascular exercise increases cortisol, but never breaches the intensity threshold necessary to get trigger [fat-burning hormones] like human growth hormone (HGH) and testosterone.”
 (More on HGH in a minute.)
-Chronically elevated cortisol can lead to muscle breakdown and fat storing.
+Chronically elevated cortisol can lead to muscle breakdown and fat storage.

 On the other hand, burst training raises those anabolic (building) hormones like testosterone and HGH, which increases fat burning.
 Burst training also teaches your body to better handle stress and recover more effectively.